-FFRL is a locally led, diverse community of peace-seekers working primarily with the emerging generation in Lebanon to transform conflict and prevent violence.
+FFRL is a locally led, diverse community of peace-seekers working primarily with the emerging generation in Lebanon to strengthen social cohesion and build a more peaceful future.

 We are a faith-based organization, working at an interfaith and interdenominational level, seeking to build bridges within the church and between Lebanon’s many different religious sects.
 We have a heart for unity within the church, and it’s mobilization as a key actor for peace in Lebanon and around the world.